NamrataRev/AI_academy/Week2/Test-01-.md

 A specification is only useful if it has all four of these properties.
 Miss even one and you open the door to a result you didn't want.
 Memorise them as **T.B.O.A.**

-- **Testable** — you can check, with a clear yes or no, whether the output meets the requirement.
+**Testable** — you can check, with a clear yes or no, whether the output meets the requirement.
 Ask yourself: "Can I write a test that proves this was done correctly?"
+- Not testable: "make it engaging."
+- Testable: "open with a question and use no sentence longer than 20 words."

-- **Bounded** — the task has clear limits — a maximum length, a specific scope, a defined set of inputs it must handle.
+**Bounded** — the task has clear limits — a maximum length, a specific scope, a defined set of inputs it must handle.
 Ask yourself: "Does this say how big, how long, or how much?"
+- Unbounded: "summarise this report."
+- Bounded: "summarise this report in five bullets, under 100 words total."

-- **Observable** — you can actually see or measure the output to judge it.
+**Observable** — you can actually see or measure the output to judge it.
 Ask yourself: "Can I look at the result and judge it against the spec?"
+- Not observable: "make it sound more professional."
+- Observable: "remove contractions, remove exclamation marks, use full job titles on first mention."

-- **Actionable** — the instruction tells the system what to *do*, not just what outcome you vaguely wish for.
+**Actionable** — the instruction tells the system what to *do*, not just what outcome you vaguely wish for.
 Ask yourself: "Does this tell the system a concrete action to take?"
+- Not actionable: "don't be vague."
+- Actionable: "give one concrete example after each definition."

 **Real-life analogy:** Imagine giving directions to a Swiggy delivery partner.
 "Go somewhere near Koramangala" is not testable, bounded, observable, or actionable — the rider has no idea if they've succeeded.
 "Deliver to Flat 302, Sunrise Apartments, 80 Feet Road, Koramangala 4th Block, by 8:00 PM" gives them everything they need.
 That is a specification.